What I do:

 Taking two hours, or half the night

-To half-think my way through a couple of lines.
+To half-think my way through a couple

 It's just an excuse to get out of life.